fj-navarro/frontiers_blog/content/posts/explainable-ai-a-gateway-to-transparent-decision-making/index.md

 Despite its potential benefits, XAI presents transformational leaders with a unique set of challenges.
 Cultural resistance to change, technical complexities, and resource constraints may hinder the integration of XAI into existing systems and workflows.
 However, by fostering a culture of openness to innovation and investing in the necessary resources and expertise, leaders can overcome these hurdles and unlock the full potential of XAI within their organizations.

-> Unlike traditional black-box AI models, XAI aims to demystify the decision-making process, enabling humans to comprehend and trust AI-driven outcomes.
+> Unlike traditional black-box AI models, XAI aims to demystify the decision-making process, enabling humans to comprehend and trust AI-driven outcomes

 Transformational leaders can take proactive steps to account for XAI in their organizations.By promoting a culture of transparency and accountability, investing in employee training and education on XAI principles, and actively engaging with stakeholders to understand their concerns and expectations, leaders can pave the way for the successful integration of XAI into their strategic decision-making processes.